fromothers/Portfolio/content/blog/how-stripe-designs-beautiful-websites.md

 }
 ```

 This really makes it feel like the button is meant to be clicked.
 It's a wonderful experience.
-You can view the full code for the buttons [here](https://codepen.io/leerob/pen/bYQRpB) on CodePen.
+You can view code to recreate the buttons [here](https://codepen.io/leerob/pen/bYQRpB) on CodePen.

 ### Color Palette